Reviewed: a luxury night for two at The Grand Hotel Torquay

 Our room really was a great size for a family with plenty of space for kids to play on the floor and not feel cooped up.
 I know the outdoor and indoor pools would have been a hit with our girls, as would the large bookcase of children’s books in the library off reception.
 The kids menu in the 1881 restaurant was a great touch, as I’m sure young kids would have appreciated something a little less refined on their plates.

 In terms of family activities in the area, there is a small beach just across the road from the hotel and Torquay’s main beach which is a few minutes walk away.
 Also within walking distance are the historic Torre Abbey, the Riviera International Centre with a wave pool, the Living Coasts zoo and aquarium, and Torquay’s Dinosaur World.
-And there’s plenty more Devon days out within easy reach of Torquay.
+And there’s plenty more things to do in Torquay.

 Final thoughts on our luxury night for two